The Wilson Center and Congress

 Donald R. Wolfensberger is director of the Congress Project at the Woodrow Wilson International Center for Scholars, a position he had held since June 1999.
 He first came to the Wilson Center in February 1997 as a guest scholar where he wrote the book, Congress and the People: Deliberative Democracy...

-Elizabeth Byers is the special assistant to the Vice President for Programs.
-She previously served as the program associate for the Program on America and the Global Economy.
+Elizabeth Byers is the special assistant to the Executive Vice President.
+She previously served as the assistant to the Vice President for Programs and as program associate for the Program on America and the Global Economy.
 Prior to joining the Wilson Center, she was a congressional intern.
-Byers earned her M.A. in International Relations fr...
+By...

 Staff Writer, The Christian Science Monitor